infinum/dotnet-handbook/Best practices/Source Generators.md

 |:--:|
 | Figure 7 - Debug profile after creation |

-In the end add some breakpoints to the source generator code, run the project in debug mode, and resolve the issues that were bothering you in the first place or just explore how your source generator works in the background.
+In the end, add some breakpoints to the source generator code, run the project in debug mode, resolve the issues that were bothering you in the first place or just explore how your source generator works in the background.

 Sources: